Zac0511/Zac0511/README.md

 I do some little apps, or games, or Minecraft mods, and other things

-Also i'm bi, and i'm a femboy, nya :3
+Also i'm omnisexual, and i'm a femboy, nya :3
 ***
 I have a [website](https://www.zac0511.com), and you can download my games on my [GameJolt profile](https://gamejolt.com/@Zac0511)